-Tooth extraction is the permanent removal of a tooth from its socket. and is most prevalent in cases of a cavity.
+Tooth extraction is the permanent tooth removal from its socket and is most prevalent in cavity cases.
 Imagine cavities in your teeth and the excruciating pain from it.
 In such cases, dentists pull out the teeth so that it does not spread to any other set of teeth.
 Here is everything you need to know about cavity tooth extraction.

 Can Cavities Be Extracted?

 When you visit your dentist, you learn about the current condition of your oral health.
 If you suffer from severe tooth decay and other dental health issues, your dentist might recommend a tooth extraction.
 Generally, a tooth extraction tends to refer to a definite dental procedure that involves the complete removal of a tooth from its socket.
 Sometimes, it so happens that dentists are forced to extract the tooth due to severe cavities to avoid further mishaps.

 There have been several mixed reviews regarding tooth extraction, whether painful or not.
 Even if you are getting a simple or a surgical extraction done, it begins with administering anesthetic for the tooth and gum.
 While some people find it very painful to get their teeth extracted, some tend to state that it is painless.
 This might be because of the anesthetic that is given to the patients.
 However, one might feel post-operative swelling, which heals in two weeks.

 What Happens After Cavity Tooth Extraction?

 Once your tooth is extracted, the socket is cleaned and further disinfected.
 In most cases, dentists often want to place a dental bone graft, which helps prevent bone loss.
 After completing the tooth extraction procedures, your dentist will put a piece of gauze on the extraction site.
 You need to close down your jaw and put steady pressure on it to stop the bleeding, which will help form blood clots.
 You might experience light bleeding for 24 hours and need to keep changing the gauze as per requirement.